cem-varol/AWS/CI-CD/README.md

 - Use GitHub as VCS.
 Codecommit can be used instead of GitHub.
 Since CodeCommit can't be used anymore GitHub choosen
 - A Python app created and pushed into GitHub
 - Go to "CodeBuild" service section from AWS Console
 - Click "Create project".
-Project Name:  <python-app-build>
+Project Name:  "python-app-build"
 - Select "Source" from drop-down <github>.
 Choose "Public Repository" option.
 Enter <cem-varol/AWS/blob/main/CI-CD>
 - Do relevant settings for GitHub connection.
 Provide PAT.
 - Choose "On-Demand" "Managed image" "EC2", "OS" options from "Environment" section